Troubleshoot connecting Excel to Power BI data

 When this occurs, you may receive an error titled Forbidden, which means you may be signed into Power BI with credentials that do not have permissions to the dataset.
 After encountering the forbidden error, when prompted to enter your credentials, use the credentials that have permission to access the dataset you're trying to use.

 If you still run into errors, log into Power BI with the account that has permission, and verify that you can view and access the dataset in Power BI that you're attempting to access in Excel.

 Unable to access on-premises Analysis Services

 If you're trying to access a dataset that has a live connection to SQL Server Analysis Services or Azure Analysis Services data, you may receive an error message.
 Connecting to Power BI datasets that are built on live connections to Analysis Services is not supported unless the user has read access to the data in Analysis Services in addition to the datasets permissions in Power BI.

 Can't drag anything to the PivotTable Values area (no measures)

-When Analyze in Excel connects to an external OLAP model (which is how Excel connects to Power BI), the PivotTable requires measures to be defined in the external model, since all calculations are performed on the server.
-This is different than when you work with a local data source (such as tables in Excel, or when you're working with datasets in Power BI Desktop or the Power BI service), in which case the tabular model is available locally, and you can use implicit measures, which are measures that are generated dynamically and are not stored in the data model.
+When your Power BI dataset connects to an external OLAP model (which is how Excel connects to Power BI), the PivotTable requires measures to be defined in the external model, since all calculations are performed on the server.
+This is different from working with a local data source (such as tables in Excel, or working with datasets in Power BI Desktop or the Power BI service).
+In those cases, the tabular model is available locally, and you can use implicit measures.
+Implicit measures are generated dynamically, and not stored in the data model.
 In these cases, the behavior in Excel is different from the behavior in Power BI Desktop or the Power BI service: there may be columns in the data that can be treated as measures in Power BI, but can't be used as values (measures) in Excel.